cashewke/Data-software-Engineering-related-project/README.md

 This is a project building the bank management database from scratch using sql.
 The pptx emphasize the database designing process, like the logical schema (ER-diagram), the physical data model after normalization (1st, 2nd and 3rd normal form), and some demo application of the database.
 The sql document shows the codes.

-2.Thyroid Ultrasound project, related file:Thyroid Ultrasound project.ipynb.
+2. Thyroid Ultrasound project, related file:Thyroid Ultrasound project.ipynb.

 This is a project analyzing the EHR data using python, emphasizing the data cleaning and statistical modeling process, with the cohort of the patients who get a Thyroid ultrasound done from 2015 to 2022.
 The main part include: